hteumeuleu/caniemail/_features/css-color-scheme.md

 	}
 }
 notes_by_num: {
-	"1": "Works only the html/root element"
+    "1": "Works only the html/root element",
-}
+	"2": "Buggy.
+The property is supported but does not work due to a prefix added by the webmail on the rule selector.", }
 ---